ADVRHumanoids/pykyon/README.md

 # Python package for Kyon robot description

-As this is a repo containin a git submodule, clone with:
+As this is a repo containing a git submodule, clone with:

 ```
 git clone --recurse-submodules <repo_url>